devrath/DroidDi/README.md

 2021-04-21 10:43:26.246 13148-13148/com.demo.code D/Dagger: User init block is invoked ::com.demo.code.typesofdi.dagger.sampleone.concepts.singletonscope.mobileParts.User@c5d1ae8
 ```

 Then when we execute the execute button on the screen.
 Observe the address of the objects, No duplicate objects are there.
-Also point to note that we annotate the module and the components as singleton and not the actual classes the module is instantiating.
-Only the user class we have annotated with module.
+Also point to note that we annotate the module and the components as `singleton` and not the actual classes the module is instantiating.
+Only the user class we have annotated with `module`.

 ```
 2021-04-21 10:44:15.047 13148-13148/com.demo.code D/Dagger: Currently Battery :: used is com.demo.code.typesofdi.dagger.sampleone.concepts.singletonscope.mobileParts.Battery@c58e585